 Democracy Bootcamp is a professional learning conference for elementary and secondary school teachers designed to improve their democratic engagement and instructional capacity, and enhance their delivery of the Student Vote program.

 The first Democracy Bootcamp was held in April 2011 and brought together over 300 Ontario teachers in advance of their fall provincial election.
-Since then, CIVIX has trained 900 teachers across Canada.
+Since then, CIVIX has trained over 1,000 teachers across Canada.